mahulchak/svmu/README.md

 	g++ -Wall script_maker.cpp -o scriptmaker
  ```

-Othe programs needed for this pipeline:
+Other programs needed for this pipeline:

   * You will need <a href="http://mummer.sourceforge.net/">MUMmer</a>,  <a href="https://github.com/arq5x/bedtools2/blob/master/README.md">bedtools</a> , and <a href="http://www.repeatmasker.org/"> Repeatmasker</a> to use this pipeline.
 Additionally, the program fasplitter from <a href = "https://github.com/mahulchak/Assembly-utils">Assembly-utils</a> is required to split the fasta file.

   * You need to have a reference and a query genome assembly (in fasta file format).
+If desired, the assemblies could be processed through repeatmasker before running the pipeline.
 The program will report the sequences that are single copy in the reference genome but >1 copy in the query genome.

 Here is an example of how to use svMUM pipeline to obtain a list of duplicates sequences from whole gnome alignment.